datamininggroup/pfa-docs/docs/tutorial1.md

 A PFA document is a JSON-based serialization of a scoring engine.
 A scoring engine is an executable that has a well-defined input, a well-defined output, and performs a purely mathematical task.
 That is, the calculation does not depend on the environment in which it is running--- it would produce the same result anywhere.

 Since input must be collected from somewhere and output must be distributed somewhere, a part of your workflow must be aware of its environment.
 This part, called the "pipeline framework," interprets data files or network protocols and funnels the data into and out of the scoring engine.
-PFA must always be used in conjuction with such a system, which is also known as the "PFA host" because PFA runs within it as a virtual machine.
+PFA must always be used in conjunction with such a system, which is also known as the "PFA host" because PFA runs within it as a virtual machine.

 To illustrate this with a concrete example, a PFA-enabled [Hadoop](http://hadoop.apache.org/){:target="_blank"} job would look like this: